- Work-from-home, full-time and part-time roles available, National focus

 As a Triage Nurse in the Earlier Mental Health Response team, you will provide urgent critical support across New Zealand.
 This is an exciting role where no two calls are the same!
 You will interact with DHBs, Police, Ambulance and other emergency referrals as well as taking after-hours crisis calls from patients.

 Our service operates 24/7 and our peak times are evenings, overnights and weekends.
 Your roster may also include occasional day shifts.
 Our team all work-from-home but ongoing support is available from your peers, our leadership team and external Clinical Supervisors.
 Virtual environments suit people who thrive on dynamic and ample workloads, with no ongoing caseload.
+We have opportunities part-time and full-time (minimum 24 hours per week - 3 shifts).

 More specifically your role will involve: